cysouw/diathesis/text/c07_reflexive.md

 ### [ NAL | N–L ] Reflexive accusative drop+locative

-Similar to the previous endoreflexive alternations, the alternation in [@next a,b] looks very much like self-inflicted reflexive reference, even though the conjunction seems to be perfectly possible [@next c].
-It needs more investigation whether this alternation is really to be considered as a diathesis.
+Similar to the previous endoreflexive alternation, the alternation in [@next a,b] looks very much like self-inflicted reflexive reference.
+However, the conjunction seems to be perfectly possible here [@next c].
+It needs more investigation whether this alternation is really to be considered as a separate diathesis.

 ::: ex
 a.
 Er wirft die Kleider aufs Bett.